-- At the hearing, the following rights of the parties shall be preserved: (d) - The right to present sworn evidence, law, or rules that bear upon the case.
-(1) - (2) The right to represent themselves or obtain the services of an attorney at their own expense. - The right to subpoena witnesses, cross-examine witnesses of the other party, (3) and make a closing argument summarizing the party's view of the case and the law. - In considering whether to grant a petition filed under this section, the court shall (e) consider: - (1) The nature of the abuse or serious neglect. - The amount of time since the placement on the responsible individuals list.
-(2) - Any activities that would reflect upon the person's changed behavior or (3) circumstances, such as therapy, employment, or education. - Any other circumstances relevant to whether the petition should be granted.
-(4) - The court may grant the petition if the court finds, by clear and convincing evidence, (f) that there is little likelihood that the petitioner will be a future perpetrator of child abuse or neglect. - Within 30 days after completion of the hearing, the court shall enter an order (g) containing findings of fact and conclusions of law.
+- the filing of a petition for expungement, the clerk shall calendar the matter for hearing within 45 days from the date the petition is filed at a session of district court hearing juvenile matters or, if there is no such session, at the next session of juvenile court.
+The clerk shall send notice of the hearing to the petitioner and to the director of the county department of social services that determined the abuse or serious neglect and identified the individual as a responsible individual.
+Upon the request of a party, the court shall close the hearing to all persons, except officers of the court, the parties, and their witnesses.
+The hearing shall be before a judge without a jury.
+The burden shall be upon the petitioner and all findings of fact shall be based on clear and convincing evidence.
+The rules of evidence applicable in civil cases shall apply.
+However, the court, in its discretion, may permit the admission of any reliable and relevant evidence if the general purposes of the rules of evidence and the interests of justice will best be served by its admission. - (d) At the hearing, the following rights of the parties shall be preserved: - (1) The right to present sworn evidence, law, or rules that bear upon the case. - (2) The right to represent themselves or obtain the services of an attorney at their own expense. - (3) The right to subpoena witnesses, cross-examine witnesses of the other party, and make a closing argument summarizing the party's view of the case and the law. - (e) In considering whether to grant a petition filed under this section, the court shall consider: - (1) The nature of the abuse or serious neglect. - (2) The amount of time since the placement on the responsible individuals list. - (3) Any activities that would reflect upon the person's changed behavior or circumstances, such as therapy, employment, or education. - (4) Any other circumstances relevant to whether the petition should be granted. - (f) The court may grant the petition if the court finds, by clear and convincing evidence, that there is little likelihood that the petitioner will be a future perpetrator of child abuse or neglect. - (g) Within 30 days after completion of the hearing, the court shall enter an order containing findings of fact and conclusions of law.
 The clerk shall serve a copy of the order on each party or the party's attorney of record.
-If the court concludes that the petition should be granted, the court shall order the director to expunge the individual's name from the responsible individuals list."
+If the court concludes that the petition should be granted, the court shall order the director to expunge the individual's name from the responsible individuals list. - (h) A party may appeal the district court's decision under G.S.
+7A-27(b)(2)."
+SECTION 19.(a) G.S.
+7B-305 reads as rewritten: